nystudio107/craft-retour/docs/docs/advanced.md

  );
 ```

-`beforeSaveEntryRedirect` is the event that is triggered before an Entry redirect is automatically saved when an Entry's URI is changed (assuming the **Create Entry Redirects** setting is enabled).
+`beforeSaveEntryRedirect` is the event that is triggered before an Entry redirect is automatically saved when an Entry’s URI is changed (assuming the **Create Entry Redirects** setting is enabled).
 You may set [[RedirectEvent::isValid]] to `false` to prevent the redirect from getting saved.

 ```php
 use nystudio107\retour\services\Events;